UgzSourceCode/web-portfolio/docs/diary.md

 The checked tasks have been finished, but the unchecked ones were started and not finished.

+## 28-03-2024
+### Tasks
+- [x] Created file structure description - [PR#72](https://github.com/UgzSourceCode/web-portfolio/pull/72)
+- [ ] Created backlog in GitHub Projects
+- [ ] Planing features
+### Description
+I am still working on defining the file structure for my research.
+So many times I have used a technology-oriented structure, but this time I am considering a domain-oriented structure.

 ## 27-03-2024
 ### Tasks
 - [ ] Created file structure description